 The Bible is the highest source of written authority for God’s plan for His people; it reveals how to live out that plan, individually and corporately.
-Beliefs, practices, priorities are to be anchored in clear biblical teachings.
+Therefore, beliefs, practices, priorities are to be anchored in clear biblical teachings.

 Jesus Christ is the defining feature of God’s will for all humankind.
 In Christ is found the highest and most practical meaning and clearest example for holy living or godliness.
 Christ is both example and strength as Wesleyans pursue integrity, excellence, faith, hope, and love.

-Making disciples is a clear mandate from Christ.
-This requires a strong focus on evangelism and training in spiritual growth and holy living.
+Making disciples is a clear mandate from Christ, which requires a strong focus on evangelism and training in spiritual growth and holy living.
 Done effectively, this will produce and promote growth and health in and among the churches.